 - 1 to 2 tbsp (15 to 30 ml) rose absolute or geranium essential oil (optional)

-For the Rose-infused Water
+For the Rose-Infused Water

 You begin making this rose soap recipe by placing the rose petals in a heatproof jar or container.
 Heat the water to a simmer and pour over the petals.
 Allow the rose infusion to steep until it’s room temperature or cooler.
-Make sure that your tea is fairly light, and not a dark brown color, or it may affect the color of the finished soap.
+Make sure that your tea is fairly light and not a dark brown color, or it may affect the color of the finished soap.
 Strain the rose-infused water into a heavy-duty plastic or stainless steel bowl or pitcher.

 2. Set the lye solution aside for 45 minutes to 1 hour or until cooled to approximately 100 to 110°F (38 to 43°C).

-3. While the lye solution cools, weigh the olive, castor and rosehip seed oil and place in your soap mixing pot or container.
+3. While the lye solution cools, weigh the olive, castor, and rosehip seed oil and place it in your soap mixing pot or container.
 In a double boiler, heat the coconut oil and shea butter until melted.
 Pour them into the container with the olive and castor oil.
 This should bring the temperature to somewhere around 90 to 100°F (32 to 38°C).

-4. In a small bowl, stir together the rose kaolin clay, 1 tablespoon (15 ml) water and essential oil until smooth.
+4. In a small bowl, stir together the rose kaolin clay, 1 tablespoon (15 ml) water, and essential oil until smooth.
 This will be added at trace* (for cold process soap) or after cook time (for hot process soap).

 5. Combine the lye solution and the oils.
 Hand stir with an immersion blender (powered off) for about 30 seconds, then turn the immersion blender on and mix the soap batter, alternating every 30 seconds or so with hand stirring to prevent the immersion blender’s motor from burning out.
 Continue mixing until trace is reached.
 This recipe will reach trace within a few minutes.